Kim Min-seok (politician): 2002 Seoul mayoral election

+Aftermath

-Since then, his political career fell down and could not make any comeback.
-In the 2004 election, Kim ran for Yeongdeungpo 1st to return as an MP, but amid the impeachment of the President Roh Moo-hyun, the MDP's support was plummeted.
-Kim, also came behind of Goh Jin-hwa and Kim Myung-seop.
-Just after a month, he was arrested for a corruption allegation that he had provoked during the 2002 local elections.
-He was sentenced to 8 months in jail with a stay of execution for 4 years.
+In the 2004 election, Kim ran for Yeongdeungpo 1st to return as an MP, but amid the impeachment of the President Roh Moo-hyun, the MDP's support plummeted.
+Kim also came behind Goh Jin-hwa and Kim Myung-seop.
+Just after a month, he was arrested for allegations of corruption relating to conduct during the 2002 local elections.
+He was sentenced to eight months in jail with a stay of execution for four years.
 Due to this, his bid for the 2008 election was refused by the United Democratic Party (UDP).
-Despite of his election as the Vice President at the 6 July leadership election, he was again arrested in the end of year for corruption allegations.
+Despite his election as the Vice President at the 6 July leadership election, he was again arrested in the end of year for corruption allegations.
 In May 2010, he contested the Democratic preselection for Busan mayorship while he was amid a trial, but was defeated by Kim Chŏng-gil.
-3 months later, he was sentenced a 6-million-won (≒ 6,000 US$) fine and was prohibited from politics for 5 years.
+Three months later, he was sentenced a 6-million-won (~ 6,000 US$) fine and was prohibited from participating in politics for five years.